Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Benin

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There were seven cVDPV2 cases in 2019 linked to the Jigawa outbreak in Nigeria.
+- One case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported in Borgou province making it the first 2020 case while the number of cases in 2019 remains eight.
+These cases are all linked to the Jigawa outbreak in Nigeria.

 - The risk of further cVDPV2 spread across West Africa remains high.